Isabeletavares/eslint-plugin-path-supervisor/README.md

 ## Why Use These Rules?
 - `layer-imports`: Helps enforce a well-defined project architecture by restricting imports between layers, improving project scalability and maintainability.
-- `path-supervisor`: Ensures consistency by enforcing relative paths within the same slice, making code more readable and modular.
+- `path-checker`: Ensures consistency by enforcing relative paths within the same slice, making code more readable and modular.
 - `public-api-imports`: Promotes encapsulation by restricting access to internal files and enforcing imports from the public API, while also ensuring that test utilities are used appropriately.